Introduction to Moving, Resizing, and Rotating 3D Objects

 The XY plane acts as the "floor" of your model, while moving objects along the Z axis moves objects vertically, or "up in the air."
 You can use either your mouse or the tools in the Visuals panel of Properties to move, rotate, and resize the objects in your model.
 This section of the guide will discuss both methods.

 Moving 3D Objects

-When you click any object in a model, you'll notice that red, green, and blue colored cones appear around the object.
-This guide will refer to those colored cones as the object's axis arrows.
+When you click any object in a model, an "orb" will appear with several manipulation handles.
+We refer to those colored handles as the object's axis handles.

-The following image shows the axis arrows in action:
+The following image shows the axis handles in action:

 You might possibly want the location, rotation, and size of the objects to be more precise in your model.
 In that case, it might be better to use the Properties tool instead of using your mouse.
 This section will discuss some tips and tricks for setting an object's exact location, rotation, and size using Properties.

 When you highlight an object in the model by clicking on it, the right pane displays the Properties for that particular object.
 In the Visuals panel, you'll see several different boxes for changing the object's position, rotation and size: